The Must See’s and Must Do’s of Washington, D.C.

 Eat Breakfast in Eastern Market

-Just a couple blocks from the Eastern Market metro stop you’ll find Market Lunch, a popular counter-serve eatery situated among an eclectic array of vendors.
-Their Blue Buck Pancakes (made with blueberries and buckwheat) are widely popular for a reason.
+A few blocks from the Eastern Market metro you’ll find Market Lunch.
+The popular counter-serve eatery is situated among an eclectic array of vendors.
+But their Blue Buck Pancakes (made with blueberries and buckwheat) sets them apart.
 If you have a penchant for seafood, go for the Crab Cake Ben.
-No matter what you order off the menu here, it’s bound to be good.

 Visit: 225 7th St SE, Washington, D.C.
 20003 | (202) 547-8444 | Website